MNCHr/Hyper4/hp4/README.md

    ```
 11. Verify, via ifconfig, that hosts h1 and h2 are on a different subnet than
     h3 and h4 and can only communicate through a router.
 Try pinging between
-    all hosts (TODO: fix the bug that currently prevents traffic from routing
-    between subnets).
-Use xterms and iperf to observe that s2 also employs
+    all hosts.
+Use xterms and iperf as in step 8 to observe that s2 also
-    a firewall function.
+    employs a firewall function.
+Use xterms and wireshark on interfaces
+    s2-eth1, s2-eth2, and s3-eth1 as in step 5 to see that s2 also employs
+    an ARP proxy function.

 run\_demo\_two.sh
 run\_demo\_three.sh